Lp-Francois/Cybersecurity/README.md

 ### DMZ

-**D**eMilitarized **Z**ones are networks with more or less public accesses

--> *Partition the network to confine the risk*

-An added network between a protected network and an external one to provide an additional layer of security
+**D**eMilitarized **Z**ones are networks with more or less public accesses, added network(s) between a protected network and an external one to provide an additional layer of security

+> Partition the network to confine the risk

+The correct approach in filtering is : everything is forbidden, just permit the flow you know (kinda ACL).

-### Firewall
+### Firewall & Router

+Partition the network : IP packets examination and able to examine until application layer.

+Keeps the logs and alerts, and furtermore : User friendly interface !

+About the __Router__, it is a security until Routing layer.
+It can filter packet headers such as : origin address, destination address, origin service port, destination service port, bits mask.

+Using ACL allows to write specific rules.
+But a router doesn't log traffic easily.

+> If a filtering equipment needs to filter on port numbers, in which headers will it find them ?
+*Application Layer in the TCP-IP Model*

+> To define if the crossing traffic is the beginning of a TCP connection, which header should consider an equipment of filtering ?
+Do you know what bit/flag must be examined in this header ?
+* TCP-IP header : ACK bit is set to 0, it means that the first connection to a server.

+### Intrusion Detection Systems

 ## PKI Digital certificate & Digital signature